Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_SetCommandMessages.rst

 **Set Commands**

-The following Set requests have been implemented in the Example J1939 based Applications.
-All Set requests are formed as a Request message as specified earlier.
-The user can modify the provided requests and/or implement unique requests.
+The following Set requests have been implemented in J1939 based application examples.
+Users can modify provided requests and/or implement their own unique commands.

 .. table::  *Set Commands*
     :align: left